ghozziayoub/recipe-api/DEPLOYMENT_GUIDE.md

 # Vercel Deployment Guide for Recipe API

-Follow this step-by-step guide to deploy your Recipe API with Vercel Postgres.
+Follow this step-by-step guide to deploy your Recipe API with Prisma Postgres.

 ## Prerequisites